Updated July 3, 2023

 wget command- Help and Version

 We are able to get the wget version and command help.
 It will help to understand the working of the wget command.

-- When we need to explore more about wget command, we can use the “–help” option.
+- When we need to explore more about the wget command, we can use the “–help” option.

 - It will provide all the basic information like different option, command, etc.

-- The version information, we will provide the wget version details.
-Which is using in the current Linux Server.
+- The version information we will provide the wget version details.
+Which is used in the current Linux Server.

 We have seen the uncut concept of “Linux wget command” with the proper example, explanation, and command with different outputs.
 The wget command is used to download the files form the internet or intranet.
 It is a secure way to download the files.

 We hope that this EDUCBA information on “Linux wget” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.